wallysonruanTW/real-estate-prices-research/README.md

 # Real State Prices Research

 ## Business Problem
-A real state company wants to know what is the <media> of apartments and houses in São Paulo city.
+A real state company wants to know what is the average price of apartments and houses in São Paulo city.

 ## Tools used